Muukid/muTrueType/README.md

 mutt is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muTrueType.h`.

+## Licensing of demo resources

+The resources used by the demos may differ from licensing of the demos themselves; in that context, their licenses apply, with licensing of each file available as a separate file with the same name, but with no filename extension.

 # Known bugs and limitations

 This section covers all of the known bugs and limitations of mutt.